 Wouldn’t it be silly to sit idly by waiting for an event that (1) may not happen in your lifetime, or (2) when it does occur you certainly aren’t going to miss it.
 Once you’re ready for the Bridegroom, be watchful and about your Father’s business.
 A profoundly simple truth is that if you are always ready you don’t have to worry about getting ready.

-The tether that prevents anyone from meeting Christ in the air is the product of his or her own choices.
+The tether that could prevent someone from meeting Christ in the air is the result of his or her own choice.
 How do you know if you’ve made the right choices, that you followed the right path, and that you’re ready to hear your Savior’s call?

 Every person who loves Jesus Christ is concerned about the direction the world moved in recent decades.
 Wise choices require correct facts.
 False-teachers and prophets have worked their mischief for centuries.
 How else could babies be conceived in laboratories and murdered in clinics or people think that Jesus is like a 1960’s free-love Hippie guru?